 When we’re ill, it’s a blessing to be surrounded by people who understand how to help a sick friend.
 The best way to have those people in your life?
 Be one of them yourself!

 Whether you’ve just learned your best friend has the flu or found out that the woman who sometimes gives your kid a ride home after soccer practice is recovering from surgery, looking for ways you can help is a kindness you do not only for them but also for yourself.

 How To Help A Sick Friend

-Instead, look at this list and pick a few things you have the time and energy to do, then do them.
-Worried your friend just wants to be left alone?
-Then make a point to choose things you can do without bothering them.
-Whatever you do, don’t just assume they don’t want help at all!
+So, look at this list and pick a few things you have the time and energy to do, then just do them.
+If you think your friend may want to be just left alone or is too sick to be around others, choose things you can do without interaction.
+But don’t just assume they don’t need or want help.